 You can provide companionship to patients in their homes, in local nursing homes or assisted living facilities, or in our Hospice House.
-As a patient and family volunteer, you may run errands, transport a patient or caregiver to an appointment or to the stores, provide music, prepare an easy meal, or simply provide a friendly conversation.
+As a patient and family volunteer, you may run errands, provide music, prepare an easy meal, or simply provide a friendly conversation.

-Other options include using your data processing and computers skills to volunteer at our administrative offices on Chatham Parkway or becoming involved with Community Outreach activities.
-If you are interested in volunteering for our Hospice Savannah Thrift Shoppe, please click here for information.(LINK coming)
+Other options include using your data processing and computer skills to volunteer in our administrative offices or becoming involved with Community Outreach activities.

 We encourage you to discuss your interests and motivation for volunteering with our staff so we can make your experience rewarding.
-For more information, please contact Volunteer Services at 912.355.2288.
+For more information, please contact Volunteer Services at (912) 629-1048 or (912) 629-1053.